hakimel/reveal.js/README.md

 });
 ```

 Make sure that the background size is much bigger than screen size to allow for some scrolling.
+[View example](http://lab.hakim.se/reveal-js/?parallaxBackgroundImage=https%3A%2F%2Fs3.amazonaws.com%2Fhakim-static%2Freveal-js%2Freveal-parallax-1.jpg&parallaxBackgroundSize=2100px%20900px).